 Every software system is designed with a specific purpose that guides its development.
 In software, this purpose may include:

-- A web application delivering dynamic content
+- A web application that serves up dynamic, interactive content

-- A cloud service handling large-scale computations
+- A cloud service built to handle massive-scale computations

 The system’s objectives define its architecture, technology stack, and operational requirements.